2017 Turkey Information and Ordering

 We are offering free-range Standard White Turkeys that are raised on pasture and fed non-GMO grains.
 These turkeys are excellent foragers, and therefore the pasture-based diet really influences the flavor and quality of the meat.

 Known for having a generous amount of white breast meat, this turkey will make an excellent centerpiece for your Thanksgiving meal.
+The turkeys are generally 15-25 pounds and the cost is $5.75 per pound.

 Our Turkeys will be sold FROZEN and will require defrosting.